-On Tuesday 27 March 2018, Sydney-based Australian artist Janet Laurence joins us for the public lecture ‘Artists have never been more important’.
-The lecture is in collaboration with Sydney Ideas and explores how artists are working to address climate change through their creative practices.
+On Tuesday 27 March 2018, Sydney-based Australian artist Janet Laurence joins us for the public lecture ‘Artists have never been more important’, which explores how artists are working to address climate change through their creative practices.

 Below, SEI’s Knowledge Translation Officer Anastasia Mortimer talks to Janet about her art, and how she defines it within the environmental crisis.

 Your past works have addressed environmental issues and worked to question the conflicting relationship between human beings and the natural world.
 How would you define your work within the environmental crisis?

 My work creates a space for people to engage with scientific information about the environment, but not in a didactic or documentary way.
 It is evocative, and it calls for empathy.
 Through my work, I create a space of intimacy, in which the audience can engage with the natural world – with whom we share the planet.

 I try to bring an engagement with empathy for the natural world – the world that we have been blind to for so long.
 Now we really need this wake-up call, to understand our interconnection with the natural world, and our interdependence on it, and to overcome the dualism within Western thought.

 Do you consider your artworks to be environmental activism?